Enel Chile S.A. (ENIC)’s latest performance is not what we had anticipated - News Daemon

 Sponsored

-Annual sales at Utilities sector company grew by 6.00% over the past five years.
-While this was happening, its average annual earnings per share was recorded 267.40%.
+A company in the Utilities sector has jumped its sales by 6.00% annually for the last half of the decade.
+Company’s average yearly earnings per share was noted 267.40% at the time writing.
 With a float of $496.65 million, this company’s outstanding shares have now reached $1.38 billion.

-Let’s look at the performance matrix of the company that is accounted for 2248 employees.
+In an organization with 2248 employees, it is important to assess its efficiency.
+In terms of profitability, gross margin is +14.67, operating margin of +11.49, and the pretax margin is +3.98.

 Enel Chile S.A.
 (ENIC) Performance Highlights and Predictions

-In the latest quarterly report, which was put into the public domain on 6/29/2022, the organization reported -$8 earnings per share (EPS), higher than consensus estimate (set at -$15.79) by $7.79.
+If we go through the results of last quarter, which was made public on 6/29/2022, the company posted -$8 earnings per share (EPS) for the quarter, besting the agreed prediction (set at -$15.79) by $7.79.
+This company achieved a net margin of +3.01 while generating a return on equity of 2.64.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 90.63 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around 267.40% per share during the next fiscal year.